pecard/tabuleia/README.md

 ## What is tabulEIA?

-TabulEIA provide species list tables for a region of interest by merging data from different sources pre-compiled to the 10 km UTM grid cells:
+tabulEIA provides an exhaustive list of species occurring at a given area of interest.
+It does so by retrieving pre-compiled data from many sources: fieldwork, eBird, iNaturalist, Flora-on, Atlases, Regional databases, EU reports.
+Lists are provided with taxonomic and conservation status and will be ready to be used in EIA report.
+Data being retrieved from:

 - Field inventories
-- Atlases
+- Atlases (mammals, birds, Amphibians, Reptiles, Orchids)
 - Flora-on database
 - eBird (5 minute min. census)
 - iNaturalist (research grade records)